skienzmatishun/rippreport/content/p/quarterback-sneak/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Jack Burrell rammed through questionable judicial appointments behind closed doors while the public was looking the other way.
+Court dockets and airport authority files prove how city attorneys buried criminal charges to protect well-connected allies.
+The Ripp Report shines a light directly inside Fairhope’s cozy network of legal immunity.
 ---
 Fairhope are you distracted enough between Inciting Insurrection, and the championship football game today?
 How distracted and worried have you been over Covid-19 and your kids going back to school?